 Another clear example of this at work is if you were to post your credit card number online.
 Doing so behind a VPN or not doesn't really make a difference.
 Your information is exposed either way.
 The VPN simply made you appear to be divulging your private information from a different place in the world.
 That's it.

 To stay faceless online when using a VPN, you have to take note of what you're revealing.
-Encryption is great at blocking ISPs, hackers, and other eavesdroppers from seeing the sites you're visiting, but if you're not also hiding your identity at your exit point to the internet, the VPN can't protect you completely.
+Encryption is great at blocking ISPs, hackers, and other eavesdroppers from seeing the sites you're visiting, but if you're not also hiding your identity at your exit point to the internet, and not addressing device fingerprinting concerns, the VPN can't protect you completely.

 VPNs can certainly be hacked much like a website.
 But if the provider doesn't keep identifiable information on its users, then a data breach isn't something to really worry about.
 Hacking a website that has nothing but blank pages is pretty useless, which is essentially what an attacker might gain by hacking a VPN server that stores zero user logs.

 Also, since strong encryption is used on most VPNs, there's next to zero likelihood that a hacker could uncover anything useful from your data.
 To use the train example above, a hacker attempting to see what you're doing would be akin to them taking a picture of a moving train with tinted windows...it'd be too blurry and dark to really see anything.